enkidevs/curriculum/coding-intro/coding-intro-core/core-concepts/functions-are-programs-too.md

 ---
 ## Content

-### Using functions as mini programs
+### Using functions as mini-programs

 Functions allow us to break up our program into mini-programs, each for a specific task that we need.

 For instance, suppose we are simulating a human being that is addicted to coffee!

-For every cup of coffee, he would need to do the following:
+For every cup of coffee, they need to:

 1. find a clean cup
 2. boil water